-My course has helped me gain confidence and find my voice, think differently and experiment in terms of creative writing and expression.
+My course helped me gain confidence and find my voice, think differently and experiment in terms of creative writing and expression.
 I'm a spoken-word poet and I like to perform and publish poetry.
-This course has encouraged me to do that.
+The course encouraged me to do that.

-On the media side of the course I have learned how to use software like InDesign (which I have used to create zines), as well as developed my skills in Photoshop, Premiere Pro and Lightroom.
+On the media side of the course I learned how to use software like InDesign (which I have used to create zines), and developed my skills in Photoshop, Premiere Pro and Lightroom.
 Media courses at Solent are very practical and hands-on.
-I believe working in the radio and photography studios and using the equipment (which can also be hired out for personal use) are taken for granted: you won't be able to use the work spaces and equipment once you've graduated.
+I believe the radio and photography studios and all the equipment (which can also be hired out for personal use) are really taken for granted: you won't be able to use the work spaces and equipment once you've graduated.